 Case management is a multi-step process to ensure timely access to and coordination of medical and psychosocial services for a person living with HIV/AIDS.
 Case management includes intake, assessment of needs, service planning, service plan implementation, service coordination, monitoring and follow-up, reassessment, case conferencing, crisis intervention, and case closure.

-If you have questions and or information regarding Spiritual Care/Chaplaincy Services in Wilmington and the surrounding areas, please call Stephen Bradley at 910-662-9354.
+If you have questions or need more information regarding Spiritual Care/Chaplaincy Services in Wilmington and the surrounding areas, please call Stephen Bradley at 910-338-5852.

 HIV Medication Assistance Program (HMAP)

-For uninsured clients who need ongoing medications not covered by HMAP, they are assisted in obtaining medications by applying directly to the drug company
+Uninsured clients who need ongoing medications not covered by HMAP may be assisted in obtaining medications by applying directly to the drug company.

-Housing assistance is offered through the HOPWA (Housing Opportunity for People living with AIDS), TBRA (Tenet Based Rental Assistance), EFA (Emergency Financial Assistance), and PHP (Permanent Housing Placement) programs.
+Housing assistance is offered through the HOPWA (Housing Opportunity for People living with AIDS), TBRA (Tenant-Based Rental Assistance), EFA (Emergency Financial Assistance), and PHP (Permanent Housing Placement) programs.
 Each program has specific criteria and financial limits for which necessary documentation must be provided.
-Through HOPWA or EFA PIC is able to provide assistance with rent, mortgage, and utilities.
-The TBRA program is an ongoing rental subsidy program while the PHP program via HOPWA assists with the first month’s rent or deposit.
-For all of these programs, client must have some type of income to be eligible.
+Through HOPWA or EFA, PIC is able to provide assistance with rent, mortgage, and utilities.
+The TBRA program is an ongoing rental subsidy program, while the PHP program via HOPWA assists with the first month’s rent or deposit.
+For all of these programs, the client must have some type of income to be eligible.

 Partners in Caring does not locate housing or have housing available to offer to clients.
 For homeless clients with no income, PIC assists clients in finding accommodations in one of the area shelters.

-If you have questions or need more information regarding HOPWA, in Durham and the surrounding areas, please call Amber Esters at 919.681.9812 and in Wilmington and the surrounding areas, please call Chris Long at 910-662-9354.
+If you have questions or need more information regarding HOPWA in Durham and the surrounding areas, please call Angel Freeman at 919-679-1849.
+In Wilmington and the surrounding areas, please call Chris Long at 910-338-5552.